The Worst Step in Your Funnel Is “Request a Demo”

 Mystery Demo

 We’ve sat through hundreds of these, and that first step tells you almost everything.
 The companies that let us grab a slot in ten seconds and follow up the same day turn out to be sharp the whole way through.
-Responsive, prepared, genuinely on it.
+Responsive, prepared, and straight about pricing before you have to pull it out of them.

 The ones who bury the demo behind a form and then go quiet?
 That’s the rest of the experience too: slow, vague, going through the motions.
 How a company handles the demo request is how it handles its customers.
 The form isn’t just friction.
 It’s a preview.